Castlefield Stock Story - Oxford Metrics

 By David Gorman

-At Castlefield, healthcare and technology are two of our favourite investment areas and we especially like to invest where the two themes overlap.
+At Castlefield, healthcare and technology are two of our favourite investment areas and we especially like to invest where the two overlap.
 Here, David Gorman introduces Oxford Metrics - a UK based firm that utilises the same innovative motion capture software used in TV and Film production to help treat patients and reduce athlete injury rates.

 Across the world, people are living longer, which means ever-increasing numbers of people who suffer from health problems and mobility issues of various kinds.
 This presents medical practitioners with an opportunity to use motion measurement technology and data analysis – motion capture - to help treat patients.
 These days, we tend to associate motion capture (or “mo-cap”) with entertainment – think of the actor Andy Serkis as Gollum or the avatars in the ABBA Voyage[1] show – but mo-cap actually has its roots in healthcare, beginning in the 1970s and 1980s, when it was used as an analytical tool in biomechanics research.